-You may be interested in some editing apps for photography and end user design.
-Here are a few that may be helful to you:
+You may be interested in some editing apps for photography and end-user design.
+Here are a few that may be helpful to you:

 Photographs, Illustrations, Vectors, and Videos

-Images and video are often copyright protected.
-Copying and Pasting images in your post without checking to see if the content is protected could put you and the institution in a position of liablity.
-Here are a few places where you can find royalty free images and videos:
+Images and videos are often copyright protected.
+Copying and Pasting images in your post without checking to see if the content is protected could put you and the institution in a liability position.
+Here are a few places where you can find royalty-free images and videos:

 - Burst (by Shopify)

 - MMT Stock

 - Wikimedia Commons

 - This blog provides additional sites

 If you like using Royalty-Free images, you should consider how you give back to the community.
 To learn about sharing your pictures through the Creative Commons networks, you should explore their website.
 On their website, you will learn about icons, copyright and find resources for licensing your materials.

 When taking pictures, you need the verbal consent (at a minimum) of those you are photograph/record.
 You should